nlopez39/Inscribe-test-part-2/README.md

 | `company`       | The company associated with the customer record                                                                     |
 | `verify_entity` | Entities that are requested to be verified.                                                                         |

-### Example POST request to Create a Customer:
+### Example POST request to Create a Customer Folder:

-The code below shows how to create a customer with the following header and body parameters filled in
+The code below shows how to create a customer folder with the required header and body parameters filled in

 ```
 import requests